 Because every client approaches sustainability in different ways, we have different approaches to meet those specific design goals.
 In addition, we strive for a thorough understanding of each client’s culture and values.
 This builds deeper relationships and a more nuanced approach, which leads to unique spaces and healthy, happy occupants.

-Google in California and Texas
+Google in California, Texas, and Washington

-Creating holistic sustainability through client partnerships
+Creating holistic sustainability through client partnerships and research

 Our work for Google includes everything from tenant improvement projects and office remodels to helping standardize sustainability requirements across their locations.
 Our teams share a close relationship, which makes for rewarding, effective design collaborations.

 We infuse each Google project with the character of the company and its commitment to provide compelling, collaborative, inspiring spaces for its employees.
 Our programming for this client has ranged from creative workspaces, cafes, micro kitchens, lounges, event spaces, fitness areas, and a variety of amenity and outdoor spaces.